ntclark/PostScript/EnVisioNateSW_Renderer/Readme.md

 As a COM compnent, you can instantiate this from any software system you might want to generate graphics in.
 It has a simple COM interface and an elegant and flexible implementation pattern that you could easily expand when your needs exceed those of the rest of this system.

-In addition, you probably need not be an expert in the MS graphics components to utlize this component.
+In addition, you need not be an expert in the MS graphics components to utlize this component.

 I pontificate elsewhere about commenting code.
 I've made the point that if you **are** going to comment code, do so in a manner similar to that indicated by [this file](./EnVisioNateSW_Renderer/COM Interfaces/IGraphicElements_Paths.cpp).